Jocelyn also regularly advises clients with respect to contract negotiations, procurement, and dispute avoidance.

-Jocelyn has a national construction and energy law practice.
-She has earned a Band One ranking in Chambers USA; is a fellow in the American College of Construction Lawyers; is a recipient of the prestigious Clients Choice Awards; won the 2014 Burton Awards for Distinguished Legal Writing with her article "Force Majeure and Climate Change: What is the New Normal?” article; was recognized as a 2015 “Attorney of the Year” by Minnesota Lawyer; has been a perennial presence in Minnesota Super Lawyers since 2003.
-She is a frequent author and lecturer on topics related to construction and design contracts, claims, and dispute avoidance.
-She is the author of the Minnesota chapter of a multi-volume construction and design law treatise titled: A State-by-State Analysis of current Legal Issues Affecting Architects, Engineers, Contractors, and Owners (From a Contracting and Claims Perspective).
+Jocelyn has earned a Band One ranking in Chambers USA; is a fellow in the American College of Construction Lawyers; is a repeat recipient of the prestigious Clients Choice Awards; won the 2014 Burton Awards for Distinguished Legal Writing with her “Force Majeure and Climate Change: What is the New Normal?” article; was recognized as a 2015 “Attorney of the Year” by Minnesota Lawyer; has been a perennial presence in Minnesota Super Lawyers since 2003, ranked among the top 50 women lawyers and the top 100 lawyers in Minnesota; and was honored with Dorsey’s Partner of the Year Award.